Physics of Disordered Systems

 Disordered ferromagnets and Griffith phase.
-Frustrated spin systems and spin glasses: phyenomenology, Sherrington-Kirpatrick model, TAP equations.
+Frustrated spin systems and spin glasses: phenomenology, Sherrington-Kirkpatrick model, TAP equations.
 Replicas, and replica symmetry breaking.
-Dropplet theory.
+Droplet theory.

 Disordered semiconductors and impurity bands.
 Locaization transition and Anderson's theory.
 The scaling theory of localization.
-The Coulomb glass.
-Crytical wave function and multifractal properties.
+Coulomb glass.
+Critical wave function and multifractal properties.
 Quantum Hall effect.